 For every file input, the output is a new hdf file that is gridded in sinusoidal projection and an ASCII file that contains metadata.

-Once all files for a given day are converted to sinusoidal grid format, another shell script determines the domain of each Sinusoidal Tile Grid that overlaps earth using a text file that contains the bounding coordinates.
+Once all files for a given day are converted to sinusoidal grid format, another shell script determines the domain of each Sinusoidal Tile Grid that overlaps Earth using a text file that contains the bounding coordinates.
 When the tile’s domain is determined, the newly created output files containing metadata are searched to find granules that have any overlap with the given tile.
 If it overlaps the tile’s domain, it is recorded for use as an input file.
-When all the files that contain overlap with the tile are collected, they are then stitched together using HEG to create one mosaicked file.
+When all the files that contain overlap with the tile are collected they are then stitched together using HEG to create one mosaicked file.

 The last step is taking the mosaicked file and subsetting out the tile’s domain and saving it to a post-processing database.